aasthaprak/wnba-salary-analysis/README.md

 - Boston's current salary is notably low compared to her PPP, WS, and PER
 - She is contributing effectively on the court, yet receiving relatively lower compenation.
 This makes her a good example of an undervalued player in the WNBA

-3. Overvalyed player: Kalia Copper
+3. Overvalued player: Kalia Copper
 - Kalia Copper's salary for the 2024 season was $241,984, yet her PER and WS are notably low
 - Her performance metrics do not reflect her salary, suggesting that she is an overvalued player